Find cannabis-friendly candidates and measures at all levels of government: local, state and federal.

 Assembly District 67 (Lake Elsinore)

-Democrat Jerry Carlos faces Republican Kelly Seyarto for this vacant seat that was represented by Republican Melissa Melendez, who has just won a state senate seat (and had a bad voting record).
-Carlos is a progressive but his position on cannabis is unknown; Seyarto is a 35-year firefighter and mayor of Murietta.
+Democrat Jerry Carlos faces Republican Kelly Seyarto for this vacant seat that was represented by Republican Melissa Melendez, who has just won a state Senate seat (and had a bad voting record).
+Carlos is former policeman who says most cops on the beat understand arresting people for pot is futile; he favors marijuana legalization.
+Seyarto is a 35-year firefighter and mayor of Murietta.
 In August 2019, Murietta voted to allow for hemp businesses and cannabis testing labs to operate in the city, but continued its ban on any other cannabis businesses.

 Assembly District 73 (Dana Point)

-Republican and Laguna Niguel Mayor Davies beat current Assemblyman William Brough (R) in this district in March.
+Republican and Laguna Niguel Mayor Laurie Davies beat current Assemblyman William Brough (R) in this district in the March primary.
 Laguna Niguel does not permit any type of cannabis business.
 Her opponent is Scott Rhinehart, who has participated in political advocacy, such as working to defeat The Briggs Initiative, Proposition 8 (the anti-gay ‘California Marriage Protection Act’) and fought to increase funding for HIV/AIDS prevention.
 “I am also a passionate supporter of full and equal rights for all Americans, particularly worker’s and women’s rights.”